It is especially difficult to become pack leader to an aggressive dog because we will naturally fear our dog’s aggression.

 To get better control of my dog and avoid chasing games, I usually put a drag-lead on him.
 Initially, I use a longer leash so that I can control him without being close to his mouth.

-Only use a flat collar with the drag lead and NOT a training collar.
-Some example training collars include the martingale collar, prong collar, and choke chain.
+Only use a flat collar with the drag lead and NOT an aversive collar.
+Some example aversive collars include the prong collar and choke chain.

 Also remember that while dealing with an aggressive dog, safety is of the utmost importance.
 If necessary, I muzzle my dog with a basket muzzle.
 A dog can still chew with a basket muzzle, and it is less restraining.
 To make the muzzling process less stressful, we may want to desensitize our dog to the muzzle, by pairing it with food and fun.